Top tips for your pension

 2. Check your National Insurance Contributions

-3. Stay enrolled if your employer enrols you into their workplace scheme
+3. Stay enrolled when your employer enrols you into their workplace scheme

 In 2012, the Government introduced a new initiative called automatic enrolment.
-This means that over the next few years your employer will, if you’re eligible, have to automatically put you into their workplace pension scheme and help you to contribute towards it.
+If you’re eligible, your employer has to automatically put you into their workplace pension scheme and help you to contribute towards it.
 So, if you’re eligible, you will be enrolled.

 You can leave the scheme at any time if you wish, but if you can stay in the scheme you should seriously consider it.
 You will benefit from tax-relief on what you put into the scheme and your employer will be putting in money for you too.
 That has to make sense!

 4. Save more if you can

 We understand that the cost of living can make it hard to find money for savings.
 But, it’s important you put money away for your later life.